Edge Lit Exit Signs

 Surface: visible canopy on ceiling • End-mount: side bracket to wall or mullion.

-• Best for: retrofits or limited above-ceiling space; flexible placement.
+• Best for: retrofits, limited above-ceiling space, and flexible placement where recessed isn’t practical.

-• Visual impact: canopy/bracket remains visible—match trims/finishes to the interior palette.
+• Design match: canopy/bracket remains visible—choose finishes that match the interior palette.

 Quick visual comparison of recessed (flush) vs. surface/end-mount configurations.